Experiences & Amenities

 Blue Spring State Park frequently reaches capacity during the week and on the weekends, during both the winter and summer months.
 To avoid waiting, visit the park early.

 The endemic Florida scrub-jay calls Blue Spring State Park home.
 With many families dwelling in the rare scrub ecosystem, it is likely you will catch a glimpse or hear their calls.
-Please keep in mind: Feeding scrub-jays is against the law and can cause great harm to the birds.
+Please keep in mind that Feeding Florida scrub-jays is against the law and can cause great harm to the birds.

 St. Johns River Cruises and Tours operates boat tours daily at 10 a.m. and 1 p.m.
 This is a two-hour narrated nature and ecological cruise on the beautiful and historic St. Johns River.
 See the Real Florida...naturally.
 For fees and reservations, please call (407) 330-1612 or (386) 917-0724.
 Visit the vendor at St. Johns River Cruises.
 St. Johns River Cruises has become the latest Florida ecotour provider to successfully complete the Florida Society for Ethical Ecotourism's rigorous certification program and was awarded the prestigious Platinum Level Certification for meeting over 90% of the bonus criteria on the Society's checklist.
 Wheelchair access is provided with a wheelchair lift into the vessel.
 Please reference any accessibility needs when making a reservation.